15-Item Important Checklist for Hiring a Photographer

 The traditional way of delivering photographs was through hardcopy.
 That means photographers would have to develop the photographs from negatives into physical copies.
 Some photography studios do continue to practise this method to upsell their clients.
-They may also include extra charge for their clients to purchase the digital versions.
+They may also include extra charges for their clients to purchase digital versions.

-However, with the huge improvement in technology (hard disk space and internet speed), most freelance photographers that I know do only return clients photographs in digital form (soft copy).
-Some, of course, do transfer the images to thumbdrive or CD and send the physical copy to the clients.
+However, with the huge improvement in technology (hard disk space and internet speed), most freelance photographers that I know only return clients the photographs in digital form (soft copy).
+Some, of course, do transfer the images to a thumb drive or CD and send the physical copy to the clients.

-For higher resolution photographs, more flaws will be revealed and thus the photographer may have to handle it right during the actual photoshoot.
-For example, the photographer may have to try to keep the ISO low to reduce noise on the large photographs.
-Higher resolution files will also take longer time for the editing software (eg. PhotoShop) to load and thus if the client doesn't need extreme high resolution photographs, the photographer can work faster with lower resolution photographs during post-production.
-Besides, smaller resolution means less flaws will be revealed and thus less editing work will be needed.
-Lastly, larger resolution images means larger file sizes and thus requires both larger storage space and longer time for transferring.
+For higher-resolution photographs, more flaws will be revealed and thus the photographer may have to handle it right during the actual photoshoot.
+For example, the photographer may have to try to keep the ISO low to reduce noise in large photographs.
+Higher-resolution files will also take a longer time for the editing software (eg. PhotoShop) to load and thus if the client doesn't need extremely high-resolution photographs, the photographer can work faster with lower-resolution photographs during post-production.
+Besides, a smaller resolution means fewer flaws will be revealed and thus less editing work will be needed.
+Lastly, larger resolution images mean larger file sizes and thus require both larger storage space and a longer time for transferring.

 Many photographers would state "high resolution" but give no detail.
 Do note that every photographer has different naming for the different sizes of resolution.

-I personally have my own range of resolution:
+I personally have my own range of resolutions:

 - Low resolution (Longest side at 320px + 72 DPI) - for sample (may be embedded with watermark).